devdupont/METAR-RasPi/README.md

 python3 screen.py
 ```

-**Note**: If you are starting the program via SSH, you should prepend the `DISPLAY` config in the Python call:
+**Note**: If you are starting the screen program via SSH, you should prepend the `DISPLAY` config in the Python call:

 ```bash
 DISPLAY=:0 python3 screen.py